Climbing 101 is Delhi Rock’s four part introduction to climbing course. At the end of this course, students will have:

 Both days you will be climbing with an experienced instructor at hand to give you practical and tailored feedback on your climbing.

 After the two weekend classes, you can set up two further practice sessions, included in your fee, where you come in and practice your belay and climbing.
-After these two practice sessions, you should be ready to get belay certified with us.

 Climbing at a height or in remote locations entails undertaking objective risks.
 The consequences of a fall or other negligent behaviour can be severe injury or even death, so safety always comes first in climbing.
 As the safety system comprises equipment and its safe use and application, we focus on those aspects at Delhi Rock.

 Safety is your responsibility at Delhi Rock.
 Once you’ve been trained in safe use, you are expected to be self sufficient, self aware, and conscientious in paying attention to safety.
 We reserve the right to revoke your climbing rights if we feel that you are not observing safe conduct.

 Safe equipment use

 - Harness fit should be snug, up at the narrowest part of your torso, not the hips/pelvis.
 Leg loops are tied where the butt meets the thigh.
 Adjust back straps accordingly.

 - Gear loops point down.
 Belay loop faces the front, and there should be no twists in any webbing.
 Buckles outside of thigh.